Power-Components/powergrid-doc/docs/table/features-setup.md

 # Features Setup

-The `setup()` method controls general features present in your Table.
+The `setup()` method controls the general resources present in your Table by separate action type within the table (Header, Footer, Exportable, ...)

 You can find this method inside your PowerGrid file (e.g. `DishTable.php`).